C51 (Tribenzor 5 mg / 12.5 mg / 20 mg)

 Pill imprint C51 has been identified as Tribenzor 5 mg / 12.5 mg / 20 mg.

-Tribenzor is used in the treatment of high blood pressure and belongs to the drug class antihypertensive combinations.
+Tribenzor is used in the treatment of high blood pressure and belongs to the drug class miscellaneous antihypertensive combinations.
 There is positive evidence of human fetal risk during pregnancy.
-Tribenzor 5 mg / 12.5 mg / 20 mg is not subject to the Controlled Substances Act.
+Tribenzor 5 mg / 12.5 mg / 20 mg is not a controlled substance under the Controlled Substance Act (CSA).